textSolver34761/Devoir/README.md

 # Jenkins:

-This project is being cloned in Jenkins, using the following configutation :
+This project is being cloned in Jenkins, using the following configutation

+## Freestyle project :

 Build: